utribedi/portfolio/README.md

 ## 💼 Experience

-### **NLP Engineer**
+### **Generative AI Engineer**
 **RevSavvy | Remote**
 *August 2023 – Present*
--  Architected a custom PDF parsing service, integrating with a RoBERTa based NLP model via REST API.
+-  Architected a custom PDF parsing service, integrating with a RoBERTa based NLP model via REST API
--  Set new benchmarks in software release note analysis with precise labeling and confidence scoring.
+-  Set new benchmarks in software release note analysis with precise labeling and confidence scoring and equipping users with insights for strategic decisions
+-  Designed and implemented efficient ETL pipelines into a centralized data warehouse
+-  Leveraged AWS services, including S3 and SageMaker for achieving scalable and cost-effective solutions.
+Also integrated Retrieval-Augmented Generation (RAG) techniques to enhance the accuracy and relevance of NLP models

 ### **Data Engineer**